Restraining order: Effectiveness

 Both parties must be informed of the restraining order for it to go into effect.
 Law enforcement may have trouble serving the order, making the petition unproductive.
-A study found that some counties had 91 percent of restraining orders non-served.
+A study in the United States found that some counties had 91 percent of restraining orders non-served.
 A temporary order of restraint ("ex parte" order) is in effect for two weeks before a court settles the terms of the order, but it is still not in effect until the alleged abuser is served.

 Gender of parties

 Restraining orders most commonly protect a woman against a male alleged abuser.
 A California study found that 72% of restraining orders active in the state at the time protected a woman against an alleged male abuser.
-The Wisconsin Coalition Against Domestic Violence uses female pronouns to refer to petitioners and male pronouns to refer to abusers due to the fact that most petitioners are women and most alleged abusers are men.
+Research suggests that these gender differences may reflect who is more likely to experience domestic violence and how they describe that violence.
+For example, in an analysis of protection order petitions submitted to the courts, women described their abuse differently than men and were more likely to use words like "fear."
+Men were less likely to frame themselves as "victims" of domestic violence, and that may be why fewer men received orders.